100km Expedition in Greenland

 Qingaarsup Nunaa and Narsaq City

-Big icebergs use to decorate Ikerssuaq Fjord.
-These are enormous ice blocks coming from Eqalorusit and Qorooq fjords.
-Sometimes you could be surprised by Greenlandic seals sailing in your way or staying over these icebergs.
-Your trip ends in Qingaarsuup Nunaa and you head to the city of Narsaq.
-There is time to visit its interesting museum, go shopping in the Inuit market for local handicrafts or visit the hunter’s harbour.
-Check into the hostel for your final night and head out with your group for a final meal.
+Continue the way back towards Qingaarsuup Nunaa Island, kayaking through Ikerssuaq Fjord.
+This is an area where the chances of seeing whales are greatest, and where enormous ice blocks come from the Eqalorusit and Qorooq fjords.
+Your trip ends in Qingaarsuup Nunaa, then you'll head to the city of Narsaq.
+There is time to visit its interesting museum, go shopping in the Inuit market for local handicrafts or visit the hunterā€™s harbour.
+Check into the hostel for your final night and head out with your group for one last meal.

 Day 8